 Microsoft Codename “Cloud Numerics” Lab Refresh

-We are announcing a refresh of the Microsoft Codename "Cloud Numerics" Lab.
-We want to thank everyone who participated in the initial lab, we amassed and used your feedback to make improvements and add exciting features.
-Your participation is what makes this lab a success.
+Today we are announcing a refresh of the Microsoft Codename "Cloud Numerics" Lab.
+We want to thank everyone who participated in the initial Lab, we listened to your feedback to make improvements and add exciting new features.
+Your continued feedback and participation is what makes this lab a success!
 Thank you.

-Sparse data structures and algorithms: much of the real-world big data sets are sparse —not every field in a table has a value.
+Sparse data structures and algorithms: much of the real-world big data sets are sparse, i.e., not every field in a table has a value.
 With this refresh of the lab we introduce a distributed sparse matrix structure to hold these datasets and introduce core sparse linear algebra functions enabling scenarios such as document classification, collaborative filtering, etc.

 Improved IO functionality: we added more parallel readers to enable out of the box data ingress from Windows Azure storage and introduced parallel writers.